 That is what happened in this story.
 Twelve spies were sent into the land that God had promised his people.
 All twelve of the spies saw the same things.
 Ten of them, however, came out of the experience with a negative attitude.
 “There is no way we can conquer this land.
 The people are giants.
 There are too many of them.
 The walls on their cities are too high.”

+Isn’t it interesting that all twelve of the spies were correct?
 The negative attitude of the ten kept them from achieving their destiny.
-Their fear and pessimism kept them out of the land that God wanted to give them.
+Their fear and lack of faith kept them out of the land that God wanted to give them.
 The positive attitudes of Joshua and Caleb gave them entrance into their destiny.

 Joshua ended up being the man who replaced Moses as the leader of the Hebrews.
 Caleb was the only other person from his generation that God allowed into the promised land.
 At eighty-five years of age, Caleb entered the land that God had given him.